gcallah/hambone/chaps/chap4.md

 ## 5.

 Once Hampton had walked out of the forest, he had begun hitchhiking, making his way towards Columbia.
-His final ride dropped him off on Meeting Street in West Columbia, and walked from there across the Gervais Street bridge into Columbia itself.
+His final ride was from a fellow delivering a fiddle to Bill's Pickin' Parlor in West Columbia, and since he was only a few blocks from his destination, he walked from there across the Gervais Street bridge into Columbia itself.

 After he crossed the bridge, he took out his cell phone and called Hiram.
 After a couple of rings, he picked up, and said, "Hampton, what up?"